“When someone shows you who they are, believe them the first time.” – Maya Angelou

 The reality is that history is filled with stories of treachery where trust was broken in all kinds of contexts – romantic relationships, political arrangements and family connections.
 Even within your own personal history, chances are high that you’ve been let down, at certain points, by individuals you once trusted.

-I certainly know what it feels like to have your trust broken, having encountered several people with sociopathic or manipulative tendencies.
-I wasn’t what you would call “street-smart” and was therefore habituated towards giving others the benefit of the doubt.
+I certainly know what it feels like to have your trust broken, having encountered some people with manipulative tendencies.
+I wasn’t street-smart and was therefore used to giving others the benefit of the doubt.
 I would see a person’s potential and project an ideal onto them whenever they demonstrated even the slightest resemblance to what I had in mind.

-After a few painful experiences, I was finally able to grasp the rules of the game when it came to trusting others, and the importance of remaining objective when evaluating others’ behavior.
+After some painful experiences, I gradually began to grasp the rules of the game when it came to trusting others, and the importance of remaining objective when evaluating others’ behavior.
 The knowledge that I gained was crystallized once I read Life Code by Dr. Phil – a book I consider to be life-changing.
 His candid stance on maintaining a healthy skepticism when dealing with others deeply resonated with me.

 In the book, he elaborates on the constellation of traits that make up the character of “baiters”, a collective term to describe people who may not have your best interests at heart.
 The severity of disruptive behavior runs on a continuum, from the serial killer on one end and the girl who talks behind your back on the other.
 Most baiters have disruptive cores due to damaged psyches from past trauma.